DaniKandie/wireframing/README.md

 Basic interactions that should be available in the layout — like buttons, forms, and input fields.

 *Example:* A "Search" bar that lets users type and look for something.

+---

+## Types of Wireframes

+Wireframes can be simple or very detailed.
+These are the two types:

+### Low-Fidelity Wireframes
+These are simple black-and-white sketches with boxes and lines.

+- Quick to create
+- Focus only on structure and layout
+- No colors or images

+*Used in the early design stage to plan the basic look.*

+###  High-Fidelity Wireframes
+These are more detailed designs.
+They look like real screens.

+- Include fonts, colors, icons, and real text
+- Show exactly what the final product will look like
+- Can be turned into a prototype

+*Used in later stages to show exactly how everything will work.*

+---

+## What Type of Wireframe is This?

+If you have a wireframe image (for example, from Figma), you can upload it and explain if it is low-fidelity or high-fidelity based on how simple or detailed it looks.